mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 So that is in terms of functioning, Buddha refers to a person who consistently edifies all beings, wherever they may be.

-*Dharma* means [Buddha] edifies animate and inanimate beings by virtue of appearing as Buddha statues, as paintings of Buddha, as statues of bodhisattvas – of Avalokiteshvara, and Manjusri, and Samantabhadra.
-[Samantabhadra represents] the principle of existence and practice; Avalokiteshvara is the symbol of a being who [represents] compassion and kindness; [Manjushri represents wisdom].
-[And also, Buddha manifests itself] as Buddhist scriptures written in words.
-Buddha or truth manifests itself constantly [in this way] because it’s very difficult for human beings to have communion with the truth itself.
+*Dharma* means [Buddha] edifies animate and inanimate beings by virtue of appearing as Buddha statues, as paintings of Buddha, as statues of bodhisattvas – of Avalokiteshvara, and Manjusri, and Samantabhadra – and also as Buddhist scriptures written in words.
+[Samantabhadra represents] the principle of existence and practice; Avalokiteshvara is the symbol of a being who [represents] compassion and kindness; [Manjushri represents] wisdom.
+[Buddha or truth manifests itself constantly as statues, as paintings, or as scriptures] because it’s very difficult for human beings to have communion with the truth itself.
 It’s pretty hard.
-So very naturally human beings have very deep feelings and sensations, which we try to make into something through which we can have very deep, compassionate communion with the universe.
-That is the Buddhist arts, religious arts.
+So very naturally human beings have very deep feelings and sensations, which we try to make into something through which we can have very deep, compassionate communion with the universe; that is the Buddhist arts, religious arts.
 That is a Buddha statue.
 A Buddha statue is not an idol; this is beautiful art.
 Art means manifestation of the perfect beauty coming from the human heart.

 *[Tape change.]*

-So from this point, not only the pictures and paintings and statues, but also the form of the trees, the color of the mountains, the sounds of the valley streams – all are teaching us, teaching the truth to us constantly.
+So from this point, not only the paintings and statues, but also the form of the trees, the color of the mountains, the sounds of the valley streams – all are teaching us, teaching the truth to us constantly.
 That’s why Dogen Zenji says the color of the mountains, the sounds of the valley streams, all are the voice and the features of Buddha Shakyamuni, or truth.
 Or, a Chinese poet says: “The sound of the valley streams is his long, broad tongue.
 The color of the mountains is his pure body.
 At night I hear the eighty-four thousand verses uttered.
 How can I show others what they say?”

 *Sangha* in terms of the functioning of the Triple Treasure refers to saving all beings from their suffering, and freeing them from the house of the Triple World – the house of worldly affairs.
 The sangha in this case means the profound aspiration for letting all beings be free from suffering, including subject and object.
 Because generally, sangha means peace and harmony.
 So in terms of the function of the sangha, I think there must be something actualized by you.
 That something actualized by you, so-called activity or action, human behavior, must last for a long time – not only in your lifetime, but life after life.
 In order to carry this refined human action for a long time, we need profound aspiration: so-called *vow*.
 So this action is based on vow: vow for helping all sentient beings [be] free from suffering.
 Not only you yourself individually – no. Then simultaneously, this profound aspiration for letting all beings be free from suffering naturally turns into human action to build up the peaceful, harmonious, human world – the so-called *Buddha land*.